 Excludable meals and lodging.
-The value of meals and lodging provided to you for the convenience of your employer and excluded from your income is also excluded from your wages subject to social security tax.
+Social security tax does not apply to the value of meals and lodging provided to you for the convenience of your employer and excluded from your income.

 Binational Social Security (Totalization) Agreements

 The United States has entered into agreements with several foreign countries to coordinate social security coverage and taxation of workers who are employed in one of the countries.
 These agreements are commonly referred to as totalization agreements.
 Agreements are in effect with the following countries: